waharnum/silverbullet/README.md

 # SilverBullet

+>*"How much of what software engineers now do is still devoted to the accidental, as opposed to the essential?"*
+>**Fred Brooks**

-Solve all computer problems forever (POSIX systems only)
+Solve all computer problems forever (currently POSIX systems only)

 ## Usage